How Prevail Works

 The preference criterion adopted was least first vote, i..e the worst performing seats of an over quota party are the most appropriate for transfer.
 The alternative criterion of best second and third seats transfers favours transfer according to the performance of the party receiving the transfer.
 Because a lower first vote is strongly associated statistically with a higher second or third vote, there is only a little difference in the behaviour of these preference criteria.
 One possibility is to use best second or third vote below the quota cut and least first above it.
 This will slightly increase the average vote of transferred seats below the cut.

 In conclusion, the protocol used greatly influences the outcome.
 The choice of protocol is a political decision and depends on the balance sought between achieving a representative parliament and a representative member in each constituency.
 FPTP has no awareness of parliamentary representation and concentrates solely on the individual constituencies.
 PREVAIL can be thought of as an adaptation of FPTP within which, through choice of protocol, a range of degrees of proportionally is achievable.
 At one extreme setting the lower threshold to 100% equates to FPTP.
-At the other extreme setting the lower threshold to 0% and allowing only transfers beneath the quota cut but extending these beyond the third party could result in perfect proportionality; it would mean, though electing some members with a percentage vote less than 10%.
-The protocol used in the illustration above provides a middle ground typically achieving a good degree of proportionality whilst guaranteeing a reasonable vote for an elected member.
+At the other extreme setting the lower threshold to 0% and allowing only transfers beneath the quota cut but extending these beyond the third party will result in perfect proportionality; it would mean, though electing some members with a percentage vote less than 10%.